Justin Timberlake Confirms Arrival of Baby No. 2 With Jessica Biel and Reveals Child's Name - E! Online

 Back in April, Justin shared in an interview with SiriusXM's Hits1 that home has been much different for him and Jessica during the coronavirus pandemic.

-"We're mostly commiserating over the fact that just 24-hour parenting is just not human," the Social Network star joked, adding that he and Jessica went to Montana to social distance with their son.
+"We're mostly commiserating over the fact that just 24-hour parenting is just not human," the Social Network star remarked, adding that he and Jessica went to Montana to social distance with their son.

 While Jessica and Justin have two kids now, it may not be long before they expand their family further.